soybase/gcv/README.md

 ## Running GCV
 GCV is a standalone web-app that can be run locally on a personal computer or integrated into a website.
-To run GCV, locally or as part of a website, you must first compile the program usingg [npm](https://www.npmjs.com/):
+To run GCV, locally or as part of a website, you must first compile the program using [npm](https://www.npmjs.com/):

     $ cd client
     client/ $ npm install
     client/ $ npm run build
+    client/ $ ng build [ --base-href /my_nonroot_base_path/ ]

 This will create an `index.html` in the `client/dist/` directory.
 Open this file in a web-browser to run GCV locally, or configure your site to serve it as a static page.